-M&A, and matters related to securities.
-Her considerable experience also encompasses labour, IT and energy law.
-She also has specific expertise in cross-border M&A deals, corporate restructuring, issuance of securities and disclosure of information on the stock market.
-Inna leads INTEGRITES' HR Club - a project featuring discussion sessions for corporate HR experts.
+Contributed by: Illya Tkachuk, Igor Krasovskiy and Inna Kostrytska, INTEGRITES securities.
+Her considerable experience also encompasses labour, IT, and energy law.
+She also has specific expertise in cross-border M&A deals, corporate restructuring, issuance of securities, and disclosure of information on the stock market.
+Inna serves as co-chair of the Human Capital Committee of the American Chamber of Commerce in Ukraine.
+She leads INTEGRITES' HR Club - a project featuring discussion sessions for corporate HR experts.